googleapis/google-cloud-node/packages/error-reporting/README.md

-# Node.js module for Stackdriver Error Reporting
+# Stackdriver Error Reporting for Node.js

 [![NPM Version][npm-image]][npm-url]
 [![Known Vulnerabilities][snyk-image]][snyk-url]

-> **This is not an official Google product.** This module is experimental and may not be ready for use.
+> This module is experimental, and should be used by early adopters.
 > This module uses APIs that may be undocumented and are subject to change without notice.

 This module provides Stackdriver Error Reporting support for Node.js applications.